bokajgd/CDS-Language-Analytics/W10-Supervised-Learning/README.md

 # W10 - Supervised Learning

+# Please wait an hour for final scripts

 **Jakob Grøhn Damgaard, March 2021** <br/>
-This repository contains the W6 assigmnent for the course *Language Analytics*
+This repository contains the W10 assigmnent for the course *Language Analytics*

 # Predicting Unplanned Readmissions using Clinical Discharge Notes